google/promises/g3doc/index.md

 `delay` returns a new pending promise that fulfills with the same value as `self` after the given delay, or rejects with the same error immediately.
-It may come handy if you want to add an artificial pause to your promises chain.
+It may come in handy if you want to add an artificial pause to your promises chain.

 ### Race